arvkevi/GlitchMiner/README.md

 | Gemma-2-9b-it     | 90.17%         | 70.57%         |
 | Mistral-Nemo      | 57.03%         | 61.48%         |

-For more details, refer to our paper (will coming soon).
+For more details, refer to our paper (coming soon).

 ---